forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 ## Hugo

-Hugo is the static site generator built by Steve Francia, a primary contributor to Google’s GoLang programming language.
+Hugo is the static site generator built by Steve Francia, a primary contributor to Google’s Go programming language.
 So naturally, Hugo is built using Go!

 Started in 2013, Hugo has quickly grown to become the second most popular SSG with over 24k stars on GitHub